Pricing ASICs for Cryptocurrency Mining: Theoretical Results

-\end{claim} The \hyperlink{proof:pricing-a-single-mining-opportunity-relative-to-arbitrary-turn}{proof} is given in Section~\ref{section:proofs}; the result is achieved by using the valuations at $\turn+1$ to create a risk-free portfolio at turn $\turn$ that holds the $\finalturn$-th opportunity.
-The return of the portfolio at $\turn+1$ can then be used to retrieve the value of the opportunity, similarly to Corollary~\ref{corollary:single-opportunity-value}.
+\end{restatable} The proof is given in \cref{sec:Proofs}.
+It uses the valuations at $\turnReg+1$ to create a risk-free portfolio at turn $\turnReg$ that holds the $\finalturn$-th opportunity.
+The return of the portfolio at $\turnReg+1$ can then be used to retrieve the value of the opportunity, similarly to \cref{cly:SingleOpportunityValue}.

-By applying Claim~\ref{claim:risk-free-portfolio-arbitrary-turn} on every vertex of the current level and continuing in a dynamic manner to previous levels, it is possible to reach our goal and finally derive the value at the root of the tree, which corresponds to turn $\firstturn$.
+By applying \cref{clm:RiskFreePortfolioArbitraryTurn} on every vertex of the current level and continuing in a dynamic manner to previous levels, it is possible to reach our goal and finally derive the value at the root of the tree, which corresponds to turn $\firstturn$.

-\paragraph{Deriving a formula for the mining opportunity's value} Looking closely at the algorithm and performing the necessary substitutions, one is able to derive an expression for the value of the $\finalturn$-th mining opportunity.
+\paragraph*{A formula for a mining opportunity's value} Careful mathematical reasoning can be applied to \cref{alg:MiningOpportunityValue} to derive a formula for the value of the $\finalturn$-th opportunity: